wasp-lang/wasp/web/docs/data-model/prisma-file.md

 <small>

-Read more about PostgreSQL configuration in Wasp in the [API Reference](#the-appdb-field).
+Read more about preview features in the Prisma docs [here](https://www.prisma.io/docs/orm/reference/preview-features/client-preview-features) or about using PostgreSQL extensions [here](https://www.prisma.io/docs/orm/prisma-schema/postgresql-extensions).
 </small>